Dagger & Android

 Philosophy

 While code written for Android is Java source, it is often quite different in terms of style.
-Typically, such differences exist to accomodate the unique performance considerations of a mobile platform.
+Typically, such differences exist to accommodate the unique performance considerations of a mobile platform.

 But many of the patterns commonly applied to code intended for Android are contrary to those applied to other Java code.
 Even much of the advice in Effective Java is considered inappropriate for Android.